FileFighter/filefighter.github.io/wiki/3_wiki.md

 See [credits](/credits).

 ### 3.12 Applicable Standards
-WIP

 The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.
+Also, we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information